google/gapid/README.md

 *Unstable* developer releases are [here](https://github.com/google/agi-dev-releases/releases).

-> Dependencies for Linux builds in zip archives: AGI depends on openjdk-11-jre,
+Dependencies for Linux builds in zip archives:
+- openjdk-11-jre
+- libgtk-3-0
+- libwebkit2gtk

-> libgtk-3-0, and libwebkit2gtk.
-These are marked as dependencies in the deb
+These are marked as dependencies in the .deb package.

-> package.
-If you install AGI via a zip archive, make sure to install these
-> dependencies as well.
+If you install AGI via a zip archive, make sure to install these dependencies as well.

 ## Building